 If you've been following GLP-1 research across cardiovascular, renal, and metabolic domains, the liver data fits a pattern.
 These drugs appear to address metabolic dysfunction at multiple organ systems simultaneously, not sequentially.

-The SELECT trial showed cardiovascular risk reduction in obesity without diabetes.
+The SELECT trial showed cardiovascular risk reduction in obesity without diabetes, and the SOUL trial later extended that benefit to the oral form — the heart data is covered in detail here.
 FLOW showed kidney protection.
 The emerging cancer data — explored in detail here — suggests reduced incidence across multiple cancer types.
 And now ESSENCE and SYNERGY-NASH show liver-specific benefit.

 What's emerging isn't a single drug for a single disease.
-It's a drug class that seems to intervene at the level of metabolic inflammation — the upstream process that drives fatty liver, atherosclerosis, diabetic nephropathy, and possibly certain malignancies.
-Whether GLP-1 receptor activation is the primary mechanism or whether weight loss does most of the work remains an active research question.
-The answer is probably "both, in varying proportions depending on the organ."
+It's a drug class that seems to act on metabolic inflammation itself — the upstream process feeding fatty liver, atherosclerosis, diabetic nephropathy, and possibly certain cancers.
+Whether GLP-1 receptor activation is the prime mover or whether weight loss does most of the heavy lifting is still an open research question.
+The honest answer is probably "both, in shifting proportions depending on the organ."

 For a full overview of currently available medications in this class, including pricing and access pathways, this guide covers the landscape.